 Questions frequently arise around the difference between Vinyl and Hybrid flooring types.
 Often the terms are used interchangeably, but the reality is while they have elements in common, they are 2 very different product categories.
 Let’s take a look at these products and see how hybrid flooring vs vinyl planks differ and where one should be used over the other.

-The Differences & Similarities Between the Two Flooring Types
+The Differences & Similarities Between Hybrid vs Vinyl Flooring

 Vinyl Plank flooring is individual planks that are laid on the subfloor using either a Pressure Sensitive Adhesive or a full Hard-Set Adhesive.
 They are soft and quite flexible with little rigidity.
 Hybrid planks on the other hand have a locking system and lock together in the same way as Laminate and Engineered Timber Flooring.
 The product is quite rigid compared to Vinyl Planks.